algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 One of the easiest marketing strategies is word-of-mouth.
 For this strategy, you need to talk about the website with your relatives.

-## After-sale customer survey:
+## Customer experience feedback:

-For the rest of the people who don't like the website, to avoid them spreading their unfavourable opinion, we can propose a survey.
+For the rest of the people who don't like the website, to avoid them spreading their unfavourable opinion, we can propose a way to give us feedback.

+We have created an email account (santaclock25@gmail.com) to receive all the feedback.

-This survey will show us what's going wrong on our website.
-People will also know we are listening to them.
+This feedback will show us what's going wrong on our website.
+People will also know they we are listening to them.

 ## Flyer advertise: